DanialArab/AWS/README.md

 <a name="45"></a>
 ### Micro Services Architecture
 This section discusses the adoption of a microservices architecture, where many services interact via REST APIs, and each service can have a varied internal design.
-The goal is a leaner development lifecycle.
+The goal is a leaner development lifecycle (We want each service to scale independently).

 - Common Components/Patterns:
    - Synchronous Patterns: Amazon API Gateway and Elastic Load Balancing are used for direct, real-time interactions between services or with clients.